American Standard Faucets Review & Rating Updated: April 10, 2026

 We can find nothing about the faucets that stands out and no particular reason to prefer an American Standard faucet over all of the other good faucets available in roughly the same price range.

 On the other hand, if an American Standard faucet strikes your fancy, we can think of no reason not to buy it.
-The quality is good and well-supported by a strong warranty and the post-sale support is excellent.

-Keep in mind, however, that when you buy an American Standard faucet you are not buying an American faucet.
+Keep in mind, however, that when you buy an American Standard faucet, you are not buying an American faucet.
 What you are getting is a good quality American-designed but foreign-made faucet.
 If "made in U.S.A." is important to you, American Standard would not be your choice.

 Footnotes: